mBuergi86/Semester/README.md

 ## License

-This project is licensed under the GNU General Public v3 License.
+This project is licensed under the GNU General Public License v3.
 See the `LICENSE` file for more details.

 Feel free to adjust any sections or add more specific details as needed.